Console Treatment of VOID vs. TRASH

 I can't avoid the fact that vaporization of PRINT makes me uneasy.
 I prefer making you write elide print.

-But you'd be able to tack it on the tail of expressions:
+You'd be able to tack it on the tail of expressions:

 >> x: (1 + 2 print "Hi")